andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 "People think I'm teasing people with the country music, criticizing America, saying that I hate this country.
-But I love this country, we have a lot of great things going for us, we definitely have our flaws, but
+But I love this country, we have a lot of great things going for us, we definitely have our flaws, but there's a lot to be proud of and a lot we can work on to get better."

 "Sometimes as artists we can take ourselves & our work too seriously.
 I'm not changing the world with this piece.
 I think that art can make positive changes